Avishkar15/spotify-recently-played-framer/README.md

 The app will be running at [http://localhost:3000](http://localhost:3000).

-## Common issues
-### Widget fails to load on GitHub
-Sometimes you may encounter an issue where the widget fails to load on GitHub, with a 502 response from `camo.githubusercontent.com`.
-This is because GitHub proxies images and will timeout requests if they take too long.
-Long request times are usually a result of Firebase database **cold starts**, which can take up to several seconds ([known issue](https://issuetracker.google.com/issues/158014637)).

-As a workaround, there's an endpoint at `/api/warmup?key=<WARMUP_KEY>` which accepts a GET request with a single query parameter `key`.
-If it matches the environment variable `WARMUP_KEY`, then it will go ahead and issue a simple database read request to Firebase to keep it *warm*.
-For your own Vercel instance, you can setup a simple cron job to ping the endpoint every few minutes or so to prevent cold starts.
-I already do this with the hosted Vercel instance.

 This is a bit of a hacky workaround and may not 100% eliminate the issue.
 If you have any better solutions or have general optimizations feel free to create a PR!